otrv4/otrv4/otrv4.md

 ## User Profile

 OTRv4 introduces user profiles.
-The User Profile contains the Ed448 long term public key, a shared prekey for offline conversations, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+The User Profile contains the Ed448 long term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.

 There are two instances of the User Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The